elusivecodes/FrostColor/README.md

 #### Shades

-Creates an array with a specified number of evenly distributed `shades` of a color.
-Defaults to 10.
+- `shades` is a number indicating how shades you wish to generate, and will default to 10 if it is omitted.

 ```javascript
 const shades = color.shades(shades);